anuragpatil66/AccessWiz/README.md

 This project implements a Remote Access Trojan (RAT) system consisting of both client and server components.
 A RAT allows remote control of a target computer, enabling various interactions and data exchange with the target system.
 This README provides an overview of the project, including its functionalities, components, and instructions for use.

 ## Features
+    1. No Dependency Issues: No need to wory about downloading dependencies, the client side code checks if the required dependencies exist, if not it donwloads them automatically.

-    1. Client-Server Architecture: The RAT consists of both client and server components for remote control.
+    2. Client-Server Architecture: The RAT consists of both client and server components for remote control.

-    2. Menu-Driven Interaction: The server provides a menu-driven interface for easy interaction with the client.
+    3. Menu-Driven Interaction: The server provides a menu-driven interface for easy interaction with the client.

-    3. File Transfer: The system supports file transfer between the server and client.
+    4. File Transfer: The system supports file transfer between the server and client.

-    4. Error Handling: Robust error handling for various scenarios ensures a smooth experience.
+    5. Error Handling: Robust error handling for various scenarios ensures a smooth experience.

 ## Components